TassianaMilka/Course/Dio/Microsoft Copilot AI/Fundamentos da IA Generativa/README.md

 When did it happen?

-In 2024 the Septeber.
+In 2024 the  August.

 # The main points

-1.Carrying out the project.
+1.Artificial Intelligence (AI) works.

 --------------------------------------------------------------------------------------------------------------------------------